Telenav/mesakit/documentation/developing/releasing.md

 In the text below *\[mesakit-version\]* refers to a [semantic versioning](https://semver.org) identifier, such as 2.1.7 or 1.0.0-beta.

-MesaKit adheres to the standard [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
+Although MesaKit does not use git flow, it adheres to the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.

 ### 1. Creating the Release Branch <img src="https://telenav.github.io/telenav-assets/images/icons/branch-32.png" srcset="https://telenav.github.io/telenav-assets/images/icons/branch-32-2x.png 2x"></img>